d2cio/docs/docs/index.md

 - [**Migrate**](/platform/migration/) containers to any of your hosts
 - Check [**logs**](/platform/logs/) and [**metrics**](/platform/metrics/) of containers and hosts
 - Use a pre-configured [**private network**](/platform/private-network/) for all services
+- [Create own stacks](/getting-started/stacks/) to simplify your deployments
 - Use [**WebHooks**](/platform/webhooks/) to automate your deployments
 - Use pre-configured **NGINX configs**
 - Use [**free TLS**](/platform/domains-and-certificates/) certificates for your domains by Let's Encrypt (works with NGINX and HAProxy)